Alphaam/Capstone/README.md

 ### Question

-I know the response to anxieties surrounding how IM doesn't make us specialists in anything specific but instead gives us somewhat of an introduction to a bunch of things and how this may disadvantage us in the job search is “the employment world is looking for generalists with a desire to learn.”
-However, what are the caveats to this response? is the fact that I know a little about a little bit of everything an actual practical advantage over someone who has in-depth specific experience for a role?
+I recognize that we should view our lack of specialization in IM as a strength because the employment world is looking for generalists with a desire to learn.
+However, what are the caveats to this? is the fact that I know a little about a little bit of everything an actual practical advantage over someone who has in-depth specific experience for a role?

 ### Blogpost